 English Heritage is the Government's statutory adviser on the historic environment.
 In the past we received around three-quarters of our funding from Government in the form of Grant in Aid (GIA) but this was cut in the 2010 Comprehensive Spending Review.
-By the end of the four-year Spending Review period in 2014/15 we will be receiving around two-thirds of our income from GIA and generating the rest ourselves from membership, our properties and from fundraising.
+By the end of the four-year Spending Review period in 2014/15 we will be receiving around 60%of our income from GIA and generating the rest ourselves from membership, our properties and from fundraising.

 Income - Grant in Aid